योग

 Pose name construction

 Each pose has a name and is suffixed with आसन.
 E.g., "boat pose" consists of नाव "nav" (boat) and आसन "asana" (pose).
-However, when the two words come together the leading A in asana takes another form: नावासन "navasana" (boat pose) - the V is pronounced without the bottom teeth touching the top lip.
+However, when the two words come together the leading A in asana takes another form: नावासन "navasana" (boat pose) - the V is pronounced without the bottom teeth touching the top lip, halfway betwween a V and W in English.
 This is called डंडा "danda" (stick).
 If you've attended an Indian wedding you may be familiar with the derived word and stick dance named डंडिया "dandiya".

 Alphabets